 You can choose from variety of research projects, and you'll conduct, analyze, and present your research with the guidance of a faculty or graduate student mentor.
 After an orientation at U-M's Ann Arbor campus, the research will take place on campus, at U-M's Biological Station in northern Michigan, or at field sites around the world.

-Don't worry about paying for it – the program is fully funded, which means that your travel, living, and research expenses are covered!
+The program provides funding for your travel, living, and research expenses.
 You'll spend your summer getting great research experience, meeting new people, and exploring new places.

 What you'll do:

 There are four phases: